 Formerly on the faculty at the University of Minnesota, Blonz currently holds a position as Assistant Clinical Professor in the Department of Clinical Pharmacy at the University of California, San Francisco.
-He is a member of the American Society for Nutrition and has been elected a Fellow of the American College of Nutrition, as well as a fellow of The Obesity Society.
-Dr. Blonz is also a member of Sigma Xi, The Scientific Research Society, the National Association of Science Writers, the Association of Food Journalists, and a professional member of the Institute of Food Technologists.
+He is a member of the American Society for Nutrition and was elected a Fellow of the American College of Nutrition, as well as a fellow of The Obesity Society.
+Dr. Blonz is also a member of Sigma Xi, The Scientific Research Society, the National Association of Science Writers, and a professional member of the Institute of Food Technologists.

 A primary focus for Dr. Blonz's is Forensic Nutrition, serving as an analyst and testifying expert in claims substantiation issues involving foods, dietary supplements, and health products.
 He serves in this capacity for the Federal Trade Commission, the U.S. Department of Justice, Attorneys General of 27 states and the District of Columbia, for District Attorneys in the State of California, and attorneys of the private bar.
 He is also a founding member and chair of the Dietary Supplement Safety Committee in California.